spitikos/docs/reference/nginx-ingress-controller.md

-# Documentation: NGINX Ingress Controller
+# Reference: NGINX Ingress Controller

 This document covers the installation and configuration of the NGINX Ingress Controller, which is responsible for routing external traffic to the correct services within the Kubernetes cluster.